The Oil and Gas Law Review: Russia

 When extracted, natural resources become the property of the holder of the right to use subsoil and extract the relevant natural resources.

 A subsoil licence, a licence agreement or other documents enclosed with a subsoil licence usually impose certain obligations on a licence holder, including the obligation to reach and maintain certain agreed volumes of production.
-Production of resources above these volumes is prohibited.
-Production below these volumes or delay in reaching production levels are also considered breaches of the licence.
+Production of resources above such volumes is prohibited.
+Production below such volumes or delay in reaching production levels are also considered breaches of the licence.

 The right to use subsoil can be restricted, suspended or terminated in a number of cases and, in particular, if: